Circuitscape/SpatialGraphs.jl/docs/src/examples.md

 Now, let's download the land cover map that we'll use as the basis for defining the weights of our graph, and plot it.
 Graph weights correspond to the cost of an animal moving from one graph vertex to another.
-This is also commonly refered to as resistance in the context of connectivity modeling.
+This is also commonly referred to as "resistance" in the context of connectivity modeling.

 ```julia
 url_base = "https://raw.githubusercontent.com/Circuitscape/datasets/main/"